3rd Place Solution for VisDA 2021 Challenge -- Universally Domain Adaptive Image Recognition: Experiments

 \subsection{Ablation Study and Comparison Results}

 As shown in Table~\ref{ablation-study}, we report the results of different method combinations on the validation set.
-First, we compare the different backbones of ResNet152 and VOLO-D3.``Near Classifiers-300'' means that in open-set classifier there are 300 near negative binary classifiers that would produce loss.
+First, we shows the performance of the source model VOLO-D3.``Near Classifiers-300'' means that in open-set classifier there are 300 near negative binary classifiers that would produce loss.
 Then we use token labeling and adversarial domain discriminator method to train the model which significantly improve the accuracy while the 2-stage training method improves the ability of identifying unknown samples.
-We obtain the final result by 5-crops inference with 60.45\% ACC and 74.53\% AUROC while the source only model can produce 53.55\% ACC and 60.14\% AUC on validation set.
+We obtain the final result by 5-crops inference with 59.93\% ACC and 72.06\% AUROC while the source only model can produce 53.28\% ACC and 60.02\% AUC on validation set.

-In the NeurIPS2021 VisDA challenge, our proposed domain adaptation framework ranks the 2nd place on the leaderboard with 48.56\% ACC and 70.72\% AUROC.
+In the NeurIPS2021 VisDA challenge, our proposed domain adaptation framework ranks the 3rd place on the leaderboard with 48.49\% ACC and 70.8\% AUROC.
 Performance of top five teams are shown in Table~\ref{leaderboard}.